“Thus far the Lord has helped us”

 “Prepare a new cart to be drawn by two milk cows that have never been yoked.
-Then set the ark of the Lord on the cart, and place a chest containing the gold objects that you are sending to the God of Israel beside it put the gold objects you are sending to the Lord as a guilt offering.
-But do not allow their calves to go with them.
-Take the calves away and pen them up.”
+Hitch the cows to the cart, but take their calves away and pen them up.
+Then take the Ark of the Lord, set it on the cart, and in a chest beside it put the gold objects you are sending Him as a guilt offering.
+Then send the ark on its way.”

 The Delivery Service